Become a Certified Channel Manager ™

 It includes the core channel management, sales and marketing curriculum–plus unique strategic and tactical electives for retail, SaaS, online, affiliates, OEM, alliances and more.

 The Chanimal training has been used by individuals, start-ups and many of the world’s largest, most successful multi-billion dollar companies to train, standardize and level-set their channel teams to build world-class channel programs (including custom training for specific groups).

 There are several main training courses, along with multiple electives–plus the associated certification tests.

 Electives is another FIRST and are unique to Chanimal University and the associated certifications–and critical to many companies (where the same VP of Channel Sales may sell a $3 consumer light bulb sold through Wallmart, or a $2 million enterprise security system sold to Fort Knox by a massive System Integrator (think GE)).
 Plus, Chanimal University is the first to include a LIVE lab every Thursday to answer questions or discuss your real channel issues.

-In contrast, other courses have to stay high-level to cover enough channel types (think high school or general ed college classes), so they barely drill down and cover any “practical” channel tactics.
+In contrast, other channel manager training courses have to stay high-level to cover enough channel types (think high school or general ed college classes), so they barely drill down and cover any “practical” channel tactics.
 Others are typically referred to as, “good basics for a channel manager,” while Chanimal contains the meat, the substance… the difference that makes good channel programs greeaaat!